denwilliams/supermodeler/README.md

 There are a lot of NPM modules out there to provide models for database persistence, ORMs, and the like, however there seems to be a shortage of anything targeting more a more generic approach to models.

-Supermodel primarily targets the ability to create domain, or business logic layer models.
+Supermodeler primarily targets the ability to create domain, or business logic layer models.

 In addition it provides easy mapping between model types, and validation of models.